Target Impression Share vs Max Conversions: A Technical Guide

 How to Scale Visibility Without Breaking ROI

-If your goal is "I want to get my brand out there more," but you don't want to destroy your Cost Per Lead, do not break your Search campaigns.
+If your goal is "“I want to get my brand out there more,"” but you don'’t want to destroy your Cost Per Lead, do not break your Search campaigns.
 Expand your channel mix.

 1. Use Demand Gen and YouTube YouTube and Demand Gen campaigns are designed to create awareness at a significantly lower CPM (Cost Per Mille) than Search.
+For video ads and video campaigns, you can use maximize clicks or max clicks bidding strategies to drive as much awareness and engagement as possible within your set budget.

 You can even target audiences based on affinity and in-market segments.
-This buys you "Eyeballs" cheaply, leaving your Search budget focused on "Wallets."
+This buys you "“Eyeballs"” cheaply, leaving your Search budget focused on "“Wallets."”

 Again being a top ppc consultant, working in the industry for 17 years, this would be a one on one conversation and what I would consider an advanced play.